 - Backend processing such as billing pipelines and data analysis

-Modules can be configured to have different versions, performance levels, and authorization.
+Modules can be configured to use different runtimes and to operate with different performance settings.

 - Application hierarchy

 - Instance uptime

 - Background threads

 - Communication between modules

 At the highest level, an App Engine application is made up of one or more modules.
 Each module consists of source code and configuration files.
 The files used by a module represent a version of the module.
 When you deploy a module, you always deploy a specific version of the module.
 For this reason, whenever we speak of a module, it usually means a version of a module.

 You can deploy multiple versions of the same module, to account for alternative implementations or progressive upgrades as time goes on.

 Every module and version must have a name.
 A name can contain numbers, letters, and hyphens.
 It cannot be longer than 63 characters and cannot start or end with a hyphen.